What is Sudden Cardiac Arrest?

 Should I perform CPR first or apply electrode pads from the AED?

-Do CPR only until the AED arrives.
-Apply the electrode pads to the victim's bare chest and follow the voice prompts and messages of the AED.
+Start CPR immediately.
+Once the AED is present, apply the electrode pads to the victim's bare chest and follow the AED’s voice prompts and messages.
 It will tell you when to resume CPR.

 If defibrillation is so important, why should I do CPR?